paymennt/docs/community/2-account-management/3-team-settings/1-access-and-permissions.md

 ## Types of Access Level

+Paymennt offers 4 predefined user roles with specific access levels to simplify team management:

 - **Owner**: The owner account is suitable for the owners and founders of the company
 - **Company**: The company account is suitable for the leads and executives of the company
 - **Branch**: The company account is suitable for the branch managers of the company
 - **Employee**: The employee account is suitable for the general employee of the company

+You can also modify some of the features’ permission of each user.

 ## Permission categories